aggarwalanushka07/sales-marketing-powerbi-dashboard/README.md

 - Support regional expansion and sales planning using customer concentration by city.
 - Track sales trends to identify growth opportunities and seasonal patterns.

+**Key Improvement Areas**
+- Mid-Market customers drive the largest share of revenue (45%) — more than Enterprise, despite Enterprise often being assumed the priority segment in B2B.
+This may justify shifting account management focus toward Mid-Market retention and growth.
+- Sales performance varies meaningfully across account managers — the gap between the top performer (154K) and the lowest (88K) is worth investigating for coaching or territory-balance opportunities.
+- Revenue is concentrated among a small group of top customers relative to the full customer base — a retention risk worth addressing if even one or two of these accounts were to churn.

 <hr>

 **3. Marketing Performance** *(with Interactive Demo)*